-Accessibility of Kundo Knowledge
+Accessibility of Kundo Help Center

 Updated

-How accessible is Knowledge?
+How accessible is Help Center?

 We set aside a certain amount of time every six months to work on accessibility, and we use this to continuously address any deficiencies we are aware of.

-Knowledge is only partially compliant with the Swedish Act on Accessibility to Digital Public Services, due to the deficiencies described below.
+Help Center is only partially compliant with the Swedish Act on Accessibility to Digital Public Services, due to the deficiencies described below.

 Problems for the blind